jorismueller/Joris-website/content/working_papers/chinaaid/index.md

 publication_short: ""

 abstract: "
-I study how domestic political considerations influence the foreign policy choices of autocratic regimes, by analyzing the case of Chinese foreign aid.
+I study how domestic political considerations influence the foreign policy choices of autocratic regimes, by analyzing China's foreign aid.
 First, using contractor-level data, I find that the regime allocates foreign aid projects to help maintain political stability: aid projects are awarded to state-owned firms in Chinese prefectures hit by social unrest, increasing employment and political stability.
 Second, I show that this strategy to manage domestic unrest affects the global allocation of Chinese aid, since state-owned firms pursue projects in countries where they have prior connections.
 Finally, I document that foreign aid triggered by domestic unrest does not affect political instability in recipient countries on average. <br/>

-*Media coverage: Project Syndicate, US-China Today, VoxDev* <br/>
+*Media coverage: AidData, Project Syndicate, US-China Today, VoxDev* <br/>

 [[pdf]](https://www.jorismueller.com/files/chinaaid_latest_draft.pdf/)"

 summary: "
-I study how domestic political considerations influence the foreign policy choices of autocratic regimes, by analyzing the case of Chinese foreign aid.
+I study how domestic political considerations influence the foreign policy choices of autocratic regimes, by analyzing China's foreign aid.
 First, using contractor-level data, I find that the regime allocates foreign aid projects to help maintain political stability: aid projects are awarded to state-owned firms in Chinese prefectures hit by social unrest, increasing employment and political stability.
 Second, I show that this strategy to manage domestic unrest affects the global allocation of Chinese aid, since state-owned firms pursue projects in countries where they have prior connections.
 Finally, I document that foreign aid triggered by domestic unrest does not affect political instability in recipient countries on average. <br/>

-*Media coverage: Project Syndicate, US-China Today, VoxDev* <br/>
+*Media coverage: AidData, Project Syndicate, US-China Today, VoxDev* <br/>

 [[pdf]](https://www.jorismueller.com/files/chinaaid_latest_draft.pdf/)"